 If your school is holding a ceremony or assembly prior to Remembrance Day itself, representatives from your class may be asked to present a wreath.
-This simple wreath is made from green hand cut-outs (symbolising leaves) and paper poppies made from our Remembrance Day Poppy Template (Free).
+Try making a simple wreath from green hand cut-outs (symbolising leaves) and paper poppies made from our Remembrance Day Poppy Template.

-Another way of using our Remembrance Day Poppy Template (Free) is to have students contribute messages of appreciation for service-people and place them into a collective bouquet of poppies.
+Our Remembrance Day Poppy Template is a simple way to have students contribute messages of appreciation for service people and place them into a collective bouquet of poppies.
 This activity helps children to make personal connections to the past, and express their gratitude to those who have bravely served our country.

 Remembrance Day Mosaic Activity

 To help your class learn even more about the symbolic poppy, we have produced a meaningful Mosaic Poppy Art Activity.

 Mosaic art is wonderful for promoting mindfulness.
 It takes care and consideration – but the effort is well worth the stunning result.